Skip Navigation

 Meal plan

-Toolbox Genomics also helps you to create a meal plan based on your dietary and nutritional genetic predispositions.
+MyToolbox Genomics also helps you to create a meal plan based on your dietary and nutritional genetic predispositions.
 You can pick a goal out of four possible:

 • Weight loss

-• Fitness & endurance
+• Fitness and endurance

 • Build muscle

-• Health & wellbeing
+• Health and well-being

 Once you’ve picked your primary goal, they ask how many meals you can realistically eat in a day (from two to six) and your activity level before generating several long lists of foods you can choose from to create a week-long meal plan.
-Each meal is based on your genetic predispositions to things such as type 2 diabetes, saturated fat response, and tendencies toward intolerances to help you create the most healthy lifestyle aligned with your goal.
+Each meal is based on your genetic predispositions to things such as type 2 diabetes, saturated fat response, and tendencies toward intolerances to help you create the healthiest lifestyle aligned with your goal.

-As a bonus, each meal plan includes recipes for every food item with a full nutritional breakdown and a “favorites” option so you don’t have to lose the best-tasting items.
+As a bonus, each meal plan includes recipes for every food item with a full nutritional breakdown and a “favorites” option, so you don’t have to lose the best-tasting items.

 Workout plan

-Toolbox Genomics can help you create a workout plan based on your muscular and nutritional needs, as well as your age, gender, height, and weight.
+MyToolbox Genomics can help you create a workout plan based on your muscular and nutritional needs, as well as your age, gender, height, and weight.
 They can help you create a plan for:

 • Overall workout

-• Warm-up/cooldown
+• Warm-up/cool-down

 • Injury prevention